AkshajP/BackgroundForMajorProject/README.md

 - [ ] get unique strong pitches can produce horrible results when a chord changes in the middle of a second.
 Giving weird notes that dont add up to a chord.
 So can I split the audio according to beat-long audiolets instead of second-long audiolets.
 And would that affect the training of the nueral network later?
 - [ ] what does Chroma graph's one column represent??
 Is it 1second/length of song? or is it according to sample rate or some other feature.
 For ex: If it is 1 second, then I can iterate through data of all columns to get strongest notes heard and map it to some chord
 - [ ] saw mir_effects multiple places.
 Need to know what that is
-- [ ] Find and learn python library to deal with ARFF and club chords
+- [ ] Find and learn python library to deal with ARFF
+- [ ] Find a way to club the generated chords
+- [ ] What is better for this use case feed forward NN or CNN?

 **Progress finished:**

 - [x] Make a chord dictionary to map chords.
 Like ['E,'B'] should give E5. ['C','E','G'] should give Cmajor and so on.
   - Done in chord mapping.ipynb

+**Feature Plan:**

+- [ ] Add chord transposer option on generation
+- [ ] How should output of the look like?
+Cause we wont have lyrics of the song provided, so chords need to shown according to timestamps when they get changed.
+Or have an audio playback option and chords keep changing at the timestamps